• Skip to primary navigation

 Need some easy ways to engage your French students?
-One of the best ways I have found to get my students engaged and excited about learning is to add movement.
+One of the best ways I have found to increase student engagement is to add movement.
 There are so many ways to do this from playing games or doing cooperative learning activities to just moving to specific areas in the classroom and speaking French.

 Sitting at a desk all day is hard for anyone, but unfortunately a lot of secondary students move from class to class only to sit in a desk again for another hour.
 It’s only natural that kids will have less energy and less engagement if they don’t get a chance to move around at all.

-Here are some of my favorite ways to engage French students.
+Here are some of my favorite ways to increase student engagement.

 1. Put questions around the room on large pieces of poster paper.